-It doesn’t matter what size you are, they advise, your eating and emotional issues can be just as in need of tweaking as the next person’s.
-Brzezinski, from an interview for New Haven Living:
+It doesn’t matter what size you are, they advise, your eating and emotional issues can be just as in need of tweaking as the next person’s, and people have food issues for all kinds of varying reasons.

 But let’s not forget that “fat” is not in fact a disease like cancer.
 Nor is “skinny” for that matter.
 The “cancer” is not fatness, it’s the eating, the emotional issues.
 Calling people fat and shaming them about their size is still a no-no in my opinion.

 Meanwhile, popular comedian Jim Gaffigan‘s new book is Dad is Fat.
 Although about parenting his five young kids, being “fat” is clearly a theme for him.
 His standup routines also often focus on food and eating.

 Leave a Reply